Priyankasaggu11929/ansible-k8s-cluster-deploy/README.md

 **[Step 5] Get the kube-config file**

-- The kubeconfig file is copied from the kubernetes cluster's master node running in AWS EC2 instance.
+- The kubeconfig file is copied from the kubernetes cluster's master node running in AWS EC2 instance (during the Step 4)

   ```
   make get_kubeconig